Praveshan0710/CoDFilesCleaner/README.md

 # CoDFilesCleaner
-This will only work on an English copy of Advanced Warfare right now.
+This will only work on English copies of Advanced Warfare, Ghosts and Modern Warfare right now.
 Inspired by mwr-files-cleaner.